Investing Investing Basics

 1. Determine how much you can afford to invest

-It’s important to decide how much you can afford to invest before you begin investing.
-Determining the amount of money you can put aside for investing can help you avoid prematurely needing the money.
+It’s important to decide how much you can afford to invest before you begin investing so you know how much money you can put aside and not need it prematurely.

-Instead of investing a lump sum, you may choose to invest a set amount of money every two weeks or every month.
-This is a well-established strategy known as dollar-cost averaging that helps you reduce the impact of volatility and negative market conditions.
+You can invest a lump sum or a set amount of money in regular increments, known as dollar-cost averaging.
+This strategy helps you reduce the impact of volatility and negative market conditions.

 To determine how much you can afford to invest: